KalyanasGitRepo/PegaOnKubernetes/README.md

  ### Prepare Pega docker images for your installation.

-11. Run the follwing command with the correct paramater values.
+11. Run the following command with the correct parameter values.
 This script performs the tasks mentioned below.

     Command: